Citysocializer: History & company

 In August 2013 their first iPhone app was released and in July they announced they made a deal with OK! magazine and Gay Times.

+The parent company entered liquidation in September 2023.

 Localism & membership

 Unlike some social networking websites, citysocializer follows the same paradigm as services such as MeetUp and OkCupid, by focusing on "Online2Offline".
 The concept promotes common interests and local event that will allow users to meet new people offline.
 As of 2010, citysocializer reached 40 cities within the United Kingdom.
 The website hosts monthly group socials, hosted by community members, in order to drive local expansion.
 Events vary, but mostly revolve around drinking.

 The website is based around a user subscription model.
 It celebrates the full rollout of its new credits-based system across all platforms, making users pay to read messages or participate in socials.
 Citysocializer's premium service starts at £12.99 per month via the Web, or £3.99/week through an in-app purchase.

 Membership demographics vary from ages 18 to 50.
 Members are described as recent graduates, recently relocated individuals, empty nesters or newly single.